trezzuri/erpnext-docs/docs/en/accounts/deferred-expense.md

 * For an Internet Subscription, the amount is paid upfront and service is delivered every month.
 So it is Deferred Expense for the Customer.

-Following is how you can configure Deferred Expense accounting in ERPNext to automate the process.
+Following is how you can configure Deferred Expense accounting in SOMA to automate the process.

 ### 2.1 Item